vasudharastogi/poet-control-loop-masters-thesis/docs/Output.md

 ## Description

-All `.rds` file can be read inside a R runtime using e.g.
+All `.rds` file can be read into an R runtime using e.g.
 `readRDS("<FILE>")`.
 The following description can be given to the
 files: